September 7: Today in Royal History

 September 7, 1151 – Death of Geoffrey V, Count of Anjou in Château-du-Loir, Duchy of Brittany, now in France; buried at Le Mans Cathedral in Le Mans, County of Maine, now in France

 Geoffrey was the second husband of Empress Matilda, Lady of the English, daughter of King Henry I of England, and the ancestor of the Plantagenet kings of England.
 He was the father of King Henry II of England.
 Matilda was quite unhappy about her marriage to Geoffrey.
 This would be her second marriage.
 When she was twelve years old, Matilda married 28-year-old Heinrich V, Holy Roman Emperor.
 Matilda returned to England when she was widowed eleven years later.
 She was eleven years older than Geoffrey and marriage to a mere future Count would diminish her status as the widow of an Emperor.
-After the death of King Henry I and the seizing of power of his nephew Stephen of Blois, Matilda did not give up her claim to England and Normandy, leading to the long civil war known as The Anarchy between 1135 and 1153.
+After the death of King Henry I and the seizing of power by his nephew Stephen of Blois, Matilda did not give up her claim to England and Normandy, leading to the long civil war known as The Anarchy between 1135 and 1153.
 During The Anarchy, Geoffrey concentrated on conquering the Duchy of Normandy in northwest France.
 He died suddenly on September 7, 1151, aged 38.

 Unofficial Royalty: Geoffrey V, Count of Anjou